 Since our inception, we have followed a strategy of creating a broadly encompassing patent position in the life sciences and therapeutics areas.
 We have made obtaining patent protection a central strategic policy, both with respect to our proprietary platform technologies and products, as well as broadly in the areas of our research activities.
-During fiscal 2021, we were issued 20 patents and expanded our patent estate in the area of nucleotides, amplification, labeling and detection, among others.
+During fiscal 2022 and 2021, we were issued 15 and 21 patents, respectively, expanding our patent estate in the area of nucleotides, amplification, labeling and detection, among others